A Survival Guide to ME/CFS

 It’s good to carve out time each day to do something you enjoy where you don’t think about being ill.
 The important thing is to do something that feeds the soul, not the illness.
 It’s also a chance to really contemplate what you want to do with your life.
 I personally believe that even if you’re pinned to your bed, your life purpose will adapt to your limitations, often in surprising ways.

-So … the most beneficial things I’ve found are lots of rest, gentle stretching, meditation and eating well.
+So … the most beneficial things I’ve found are rest, gentle stretching, meditation and eating well.
 CFS is one of those illnesses you can’t push through with sheer willpower.
-It has a mind of its own and you just have to give your body the best chance of recovery by adopting healthy habits, sitting tight and, in my case, watching a lot of BBC period dramas :)
+It has a mind of its own and you just have to give your body the best chance of recovery by adopting healthy habits, developing patience and, in my case, watching a lot of BBC period dramas :)

 When I first fell ill, a friend of mine who’d had CFS for ten years said to me, ‘You think it will never end but it will get better.’
 So I’m passing on this advice to you.
 The vast majority of people improve over time and, at the very least, you will get better at managing it.
 This is key.
 At the beginning, the Current You that is staring down the barrel of a long illness is just beginning to learn how to manage your condition.
 But the Future You will be so much better equipped with knowledge and experience.
 So don’t project the Current You into the future and despair.
 The Future You will take care of things when the time comes.
 Whatever happens, you’re going to be okay.

 Wishing you all the very best,